South Carolina Federal Credit Union: Organization

 South Carolina Federal is a multiple common bond credit union.

 Credit unions are owned and governed by the people who use its services.
 Those people are called "members" and each member is an equal owner of the institution.
 Members elect and serve as the credit union's volunteer board of directors, which establishes and reviews policies, based on what is best for the collective membership.

 South Carolina Federal's Supervisory Committee, made up of volunteers appointed by the board, is responsible to ensure that the credit union's financial condition is presented accurately in financial statements and that management practices and procedures safeguard members' assets.

 South Carolina Federal is committed to giving back to the communities it serves.
 Through corporate social responsibility, civic memberships and the South Carolina Federal Credit Union Foundation, the credit union infuses nearly $400,000 back into the region each year.

 Membership

 Membership includes more than 175,000 people with $2.5 billion in capital, the member-owned cooperative operates 30 offices in seven major markets to include Charleston, Columbia, Florence, Georgetown, Greenville, Myrtle Beach, and Spartanburg.

 Services

 South Carolina Federal is a full-service credit union that offers consumer and business products and services that are comparable to most larger financial institutions.
 Products and services include personal checking, savings, debit and credit cards and loans, and business checking, business savings, business debit and credit cards and business loans suitable for members who own small businesses.
 South Carolina Federal also offers free financial education workshops to its members, the public and businesses within its field of membership.

-South Carolina Federal has 30 financial centers and many convenient ATMs throughout the state of South Carolina.
+South Carolina Federal has 30 financial centers and many ATMs throughout the state of South Carolina.
 Members also have free access to over 50,000 Allpoint network ATMs nationwide.
-South Carolina Federal offers online services and information 24-7 via its website, scfederal.org.